fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> I have a question for you Fredrik.
+When it comes to things that go beyond junior level (which there is WAY too much content already) who do you follow on you-tube/newsletters/whatever.
+Thanks as always!
+I love Khalil Stemmler

 > my question would be: how do you usually deal with messages from the recruiters?
 I find it very hard to say 'no' to them when I really feel that their offer is not suitable for me.
 I would like to tell them the true reason, but they might feel bad / take it personally and I would like to still keep them around, just in case for the future.
 Thanks in advance for taking the time to look / answer this one 🙂

 > Can u give sum advice on how I can improve my front end skills?